GoogleCloudPlatform/gcpdiag/README.md

 optional arguments:
-  -h, --help            show this help message and exit --auth-adc            Authenticate using Application Default Credentials --auth-key FILE       Authenticate using a service account private key file --auth-oauth          Authenticate using OAuth user authentication (default - currently marked as deprecated, consider using other authentication methods)
+  -h, --help            show this help message and exit --auth-adc            Authenticate using Application Default Credentials (default) --auth-key FILE       Authenticate using a service account private key file --auth-oauth          Authenticate using OAuth user authentication (currently marked as deprecated, consider using other authentication methods)
   --project P           Project ID of project to inspect --billing-project P   Project used for billing/quota of API calls done by gcpdiag (default is the inspected project, requires
                         'serviceusage.services.use' permission)